danvergara/dblab/docs/features.md

   * Multi-query execution: write multiple SQL statements separated by `;` and run them concurrently with results in separate tabs.
   * Connection profiles with secure credential storage in the OS keyring.
   * Query history: executed queries are automatically saved and can be browsed or re-used from a searchable list.
+  * Read-only mode: use `--readonly` to prevent accidental writes by forcing the database session into read-only mode (PostgreSQL, MySQL, SQLite, Oracle, and SQL Server).